GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-In this registration, the nodes are centered on the grid line intersections and the data points represent the average value in a cell of dimensions (:math:`x_{inc} \cdot y_{inc}`) centered on each node (Figure :ref:`missing` [fig:GMT:sub:`r`\ egistration]).
+In this registration, the nodes are centered on the grid line intersections and the data points represent the average value in a cell of dimensions (:math:`x_{inc} \cdot y_{inc}`) centered on each node (left side of Figure :ref:`Grid registration <Grid_registration>`).
 In the case of grid line registration the number of nodes are related to region and grid spacing by

 .. math::